EV HOME CHARGING: THE FREE CHEAT SHEET

 While the US has not yet joined the many countries setting phaseout date, multiple states have committed to follow California’s Advanced Clean Cars II (“ACC II”) regulation to end sales of new gas cars by 2035.
 Read more below.

-Gasoline Car Ban In California
+Gasoline Car Phaseout In California

 California’s ACC II requires that all new passenger cars, trucks, and light duty vehicles sold in California be zero emissions by 2035.
 ACC II amends California’s Zero-Emission Vehicle Regulation to require automakers to sell an increasing number of zero-emission vehicles each year.